 - improve rhino habitats by removing invasive plant species and providing additional sources of water.

-Though pressures on all rhinos are significant, two subspecies have gone extinct in the past 10 years in Cameroon and in Vietnam – the northern white rhino (pictured above), the mainland population of the Sumatran rhino.
-The Javan rhino (video of some of the 35 remaining is below) are critically endangered.
+Though pressures on all rhinos are significant, two subspecies have gone extinct in the past 10 years in Cameroon and in Vietnam – the Northern white rhino, the mainland population of the Sumatran rhino.
+The Javan rhino are critically endangered.